 The consent to discharge effluent requires that the existing disposal system, of discharge to the Waiongana Stream at times of high flow, be converted in stages by June 2020 to a dual land/water disposal system.
 A minimum land area for effluent application is set, and discharge to land must be maximised.
 A Land Disposal Options Report, detailing the feasibility of disposing of all effluent to land, is to be produced by June 2021.

-During the monitoring period, the Trust demonstrated a good level of environmental performance.
+During the monitoring period, DH Lepper Trust demonstrated an overall high level of environmental performance.

-The Council's monitoring programme for the year under review included three inspections and three physicochemical water quality sampling surveys.
+The Council's monitoring programme for the year under review included three inspections and two physicochemical water quality sampling surveys.